Bree Cameron

-The on-screen death of Felicity Newman (Jacqui Purvis) leads to a new issue-based storyline for Bree, as she fears making a mistake leading to the death of another patient.
-Godwin said Bree starts to doubt her ability as a doctor and she becomes overly cautious.
-She starts acting erratically, working longer shifts, and struggles to sleep.
+The death of Felicity Newman (Jacqui Purvis) leads to a new issue-based storyline for Bree, as she fears making a mistake leading to the death of another patient.
+Godwin said Bree starts to doubt her ability as a doctor and she becomes overly cautious and starts behaving erratically.
 Tahlia Pritchard of Yahoo!
 Lifestyle believed Felicity's death had also caused Bree's past PTSD to flare up again.
 When Bree freezes in a loop of thoughts about her abilities, it almost kills Alf Stewart (Ray Meagher) as she accidentally withholds medication.
 Bree eventually seeks professional help and receives an OCD diagnosis.
 One of the character's final storylines saw her stabbed by a patient.
-On 15 July 2025, Godwin's departure was confirmed when a photo of her farewell dinner was posted on social media.
+In July 2025, Godwin's departure was confirmed when a photo of her farewell dinner was posted on social media.
 Her final scenes aired on 6 November 2025, as Bree leaves the Bay for a new job.
 The scene in which Bree kills Jacob was nominated for the OMG Soap Moment at the Digital Spy Reader Awards.
 The domestic violence plot was branded "one of the most important storylines Home and Away had tackled" by Georgie Kearney of 7News.
 Rachel Choy of Punkee criticised Bree and Remi's break-up after everything they had been through, while viewers praised Bree's OCD storyline for its realism.